sanand0/til/til.md

 20 Nov 2023

-- #PODCAST Decoding Five Traits of Successful Engineering Teams
+- #podcast Decoding Five Traits of Successful Engineering Teams
   - Code cycle time: excellent measure of engineering team quality.
 Measure it.
 Reduce it
   - Good code reviews
     - Approach code reviews with curiosity, not critique.
 Learn from the reviews